 Hard clams not previously found in Japanese waters

-We are greening the sites of the Sodegaura, Negishi, Ohgishima and Hitachi LNG Terminals by only partially mowing grass fields and curbing the use of herbicides, and our staff also plant trees.
+We are greening the sites of the Sodegaura, Negishi, Ohgishima, and Hitachi LNG Terminals by only partially mowing grass fields and curbing the use of herbicides.

 Japanese rice fish in our artificial pond

-OfficesWe plant trees on rooftops and create green curtains at our offices and corporate museums.
-We have greened the rooftop of the Gas Science Museum and point to this example in communicating with customers as well as local elementary schools and other community groups.
-At the TG Kumagaya Building, plants growing against the walls and near the windows provide shade to lower indoor temperatures.
+We plant trees on rooftops and create green curtains at our offices and corporate museums.
+We have greened the rooftop of the Gas Science Museum and opened to public for communicating with customers as well as local elementary schools and other community groups.
+At the Kumagaya Building, plants growing on the walls and near the windows provide shade to lower indoor temperatures.

 Environmental and Social Contribution Activities in the Mori Sato Umi Tsunagu (Connecting Forests, Villages and Ocean) Project